Ogkagho/python-Learning/README.md

 # python-Learning
-This repository contains my progress in python from beginnerr to whatever level i end up in The repositiry contaisn solutions to exercises from books(i know old fashioned) ths  can be viewd by pople using the book looking for solution or for employers who are interested in viewing my programs i cover  a lot of books becasue different authors provide different perspctive and i can find different exercises
+This repository showcases my progress in Python, from beginner to whatever level I ultimately achieve.
+It contains solutions to exercises from various books (I know, old-fashioned).
+These solutions can be useful for people using the same books who are looking for answers, or for employers interested in reviewing my work.
+I cover a wide range of books because different authors offer unique perspectives and exercises